Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Introduction

-We then proceed to study local convergence rates of optimization algorithms when minimizers are not isolated but the $\smooth{2}$ cost function $\mfc$ satisfies any (hence all) of the above conditions.
-We aim for super-linear convergence, since linear convergence is well understood.
-To this end, in Section~\ref{sec:super-linear-conv}, we first illustrate how Newton's method can fail even if initialized arbitrarily close to the manifold of solutions.
-Accordingly, we turn to the usual safe-guarded versions of Newton's method: \begin{itemize} \item Cubic regularization enjoys super-linear convergence under \pl{}, as shown by \citet{nesterov2006cubic}. \citet{yue2019quadratic} further showed quadratic convergence under \eb{}.
-(This illustrates how the observation that \pl{} and \eb{} are equivalent can help algorithm analysis.)
+In Section~\ref{sec:super-linear-conv}, we study the classical globalized versions of Newton's method.
+We strengthen their local convergence guarantees when minimizers are not isolated but the $\smooth{2}$ cost function satisfies any (hence all) of the above.
+The key observation that enables those improvements is the fact that we may use all four conditions in the analysis without loss of generality.
+Specifically: \begin{itemize} \item Cubic regularization enjoys superlinear convergence under \pl{}, as shown by \citet{nesterov2006cubic}. \citet{yue2019quadratic} further showed quadratic convergence under \eb{}.
 Both references assume an exact subproblem solver.
-We contribute by showing quadratic convergence still holds with inexact subproblem solvers (Theorem~\ref{th:arc-main-theorem}). \item For the trust-region method with exact subproblem solver, we were surprised to find that even basic capture-type convergence properties can fail in the presence of non-isolated local minima (Section~\ref{par:shortcomings-exact-solver}).
-Notwithstanding, common implementations of the trust-region method use a truncated conjugate gradients (tCG) subproblem solver, and those do, empirically, exhibit super-linear convergence under the favorable conditions discussed above.
+Leveraging our results above, we show that quadratic convergence still holds with inexact subproblem solvers (Theorem~\ref{th:arc-main-theorem}). \item For the trust-region method with exact subproblem solver, we were surprised to find that even basic capture-type convergence properties can fail in the presence of non-isolated local minima (Section~\ref{par:shortcomings-exact-solver}).
+Notwithstanding, common implementations of the trust-region method use a truncated conjugate gradient (tCG) subproblem solver, and those do, empirically, exhibit superlinear convergence under the favorable conditions discussed above.
 We discuss this further in Remark~\ref{remark:more-than-cauchy-point}, and we show a partial result in Theorem~\ref{th:main-rtr}, namely, that using the Cauchy step (i.e., the first iterate of tCG) yields linear convergence. \end{itemize}

 As is classical, to prove the latter results, we rely on capture theorems and Lyapunov stability.
 Those hold under assumptions of vanishing step-sizes and bounded path length.
 In Section~\ref{sec:reminders}, we state those building blocks succinctly, adapted to accommodate non-isolated local minima.